-"If they can see it, you can be it."
+"If you can see it, you can be it."

 Connect with me on social